-Anne is a Lecturer in Law at the Open University Law School, specialising in European Union Law and comparative constitutional law.
+Anne is Lecturer in Law and the current Head of Department at the Open University Law School, specialising in European Union Law and comparative constitutional law.
 She holds an undergraduate degree in German law (1.
-Staatsexamen) and came to the OU from the University of Sussex, where she is about to complete her PhD thesis titled "European citizenship as a constitutional right according to the rulings of the European Court of Justice".
+Staatsexamen) and came to the OU from the University of Sussex, where she completed her PhD thesis titled "Constitutional rights norms in the European Union legal framework: An analysis of European Union citizenship as a constitutional right".
 Anne also holds a LLM in European Union law.

-Anne's research focusses on the constitutional construct of the European Union and the interrelations with the Member States.
+Anne's research focuses on the constitutional construct of the European Union and the interrelations with the Member States.
 She researches in a comparative manner how different Member States interact with the European Union and how that interaction is informed by differening domestic constitutional frameworks.

 As a consequence, she is closely involved in current discussions and debates around the UK referendum vote on membership to the EU and the process of the UK's withdrawal from the European Union.

 Anne is particularly interested in concepts of citizenship in general and the European Union citizenship in particular.
 Her PhD thesis analyses EU citizenship with the help of an analogous application of a german constitutional rights theory.
 Her current work focuses on the status of non-UK EU nationals living in the UK and UK EU nationals living in another Member State and how the UK's withdrawal from the EU will impact that status and the EU's constitutional framework.